zorowss/hello-world/README.md

 # hello-world
 Starting up Git Hub
-So I am changing this file to explore the branch functionality of Git Hub
+So I am changing this file to explore the branch functionality of Git Hub.. lets explore github.